epfl-lara/cs320/info/labs/lab05/lab05-README.md

 You should submit the following files:

-- `CodeGen.scala`: The implementation of the type checker.
+- `CodeGen.scala`: The implementation of the code generator.